FORTH-ICS-INSPIRE/artemis/docs/overview.md

 ```
 https://<ARTEMIS_HOST>/main/hijack?key=....
 ```
-For information on the fields, state and actions please check [[Hijacks, States and Actions]].
+For information on the fields, state and actions please check [Hijacks, States and Actions](https://bgpartemis.readthedocs.io/en/latest/hijackinfo/).

 You can use the embedded mouse-hover tooltip for more information on the fields, states and actions. *Note: since the underlying data might change live, we recommend deactivating "live update" (button on the top right of the page) in case you would like to examine the content of a mouse-hover (e.g., related to a certain ASN) without it disappearing upon change.
 Remember to activate it again after the check!*